xipherix/WebsocketChainExpanderApp/README.md

 ## .NET Core Implementation

 We will describe the core implementation of the sample application in this section.
-The sample application reuses WebSocket client codes from WebSocketAdapter project so we will add a new library named "ChainExpander" to the main solution.
+The sample application reuses WebSocket client codes from WebSocketAdapter project so we will add a new library named "ChainExpander" to the primary solution.
 It's a .NET core library which focuses on Chain processing logic.
 Also, it was designed to manage a data structure used by the algorithms we talk earlier.

-By design of the WebSocket API, it sends and receives a message using JSON format so when the application receives a response message, the application needs to parse a  response message type and then it will convert JSON message to the object of MarketPriceRefreshMessage or StatusMessage class, depending on the message type.
-Application does not need to handle the update message because we use only snapshot request so the application will receive only Refresh or Status message.
+The WebSocket API sends or receives a message using JSON format, so when the application receives a response message, the application has to parse a  response message type at the first step.
+And then convert JSON message to the object type of MarketPriceRefreshMessage or StatusMessage class, depending on the message type.
+The application does not need to handle the update message because we use only snapshot request so the app will receive a single Refresh or Status message.

-### How the application verify a valid Link fields
+### How the application verifies valid Link fields?

 Once it receives a Refresh message, the application needs to check if the field list contains a valid Chain data by checking field names in the list.
-Thus, we have created ChainTemplateEnum identify the type of Chain and it would return None if it's not a Chain RIC.
-We have created  GetChainTemplate method to check Chain type and it requires input as a KeyValue pair of the IDictionary<FieldName,Value>.
+Thus, we have created ChainTemplateEnum identify the type of Chain, and it would return None if it's not a Chain RIC.
+We have created  GetChainTemplate method to check Chain type, and it requires input as a KeyValue pair of the IDictionary<FieldName, Value>.

 Below is snippet codes of GetChainTemplate method.